 The team doctor showed concern and advised the manager that the player should probably be taken off, not even remembering the fact he had scored the goal.
 The manager declined and Mike Sheehy lined out for the second half and Kerry went on to win their 3 in a row.

-From a non medical point of view these are funny stories.
-But as our knowledge and understanding of concussion has improved reflecting back on these stories is frightening.
+While somewhat amusing from a non medical point of view, as our knowledge and understanding of concussion has improved, reflecting back on these stories is frightening.
 The IRFU have lead the way with guidelines around concussion (IRFU Guide to Concussion) and the GAA have followed promptly (GAA Concussion Information) highlighting what to look out for and what to do if suspected.
 Concussion is a brain injury make no mistake about it.
 Concussion is defined as a ‘biomechanically induced brain injury characterized by the absence of gross anatomic lesions’.
 Early and late clinical symptoms include impairments of memory and attention, headache, and alteration of mental status.
 The mechanical trauma initiates a complex series of metabolic events responsible for most postconcussive signs and symptoms.
 Furthermore, if a second concussion is sustained while those concussed cells are still in a vulnerable state they may be irreversibly damaged by the presence of swelling (Signoretti et al 2011).
 This is the main reason players need to be removed from the field of play if concussion is suspected; the second impact syndrome.
 If there is any doubt let there be no confusion: they need to be taken off.

-Coincidentally the day before a recent GAA Player Welfare update I was attending, the first controversial Player Welfare call of the year was made in the first round of the National Football League.
-One of the country’s most experienced GAA team doctors, having carried out his on-field assessment, made a judgement call and allowed one of the players continue playing following a collision.
-After ten minutes he reviewed his decision and the player reluctantly left the pitch with medical staff for full assessment.
-But both rugby and Gaelic games need to be applauded for their up-skilling in this area.
-Less than 5 years ago this player would have continued to play.
+Although difficult decisions need to be made around head injuries rugby and Gaelic games need to be applauded for their up-skilling in this area.
+Less than 5 years ago players would have continued to play with concussion.
 It would have been deemed a sense of weakness to go off injured with no clear signs of injury.
-Team medical staff are now faced with challenges.
-But the onus cannot lie solely on the medical staff.
-Coaches, parents, partners and the players themselves must be made aware of the dangers associated with head injuries, the signs and symptoms of concussion, and when it is ok to reintroduce the player to activity.
+But team medical staff are now faced with challenges and the onus cannot lie solely on the medical staff.
+Coaches, parents, partners and the players themselves must be made aware of the dangers associated with head injuries, the signs and symptoms of concussion, and when it is safe to reintroduce the player to activity.
 Player welfare must be the priority even if it means being without your star player for the second half of that game, or for the next 3 weeks while he or she is on the side lines.
 Gradual return to play guidelines have been outlined by the GAA and IRFU.
 These are in place to protect the player from the second impact syndrome, making sure the brain has recovered before being placed in a potentially dangerous situation again.
 The 6 stages are: